“The opportunities of man are limited only by his imagination. But so few have imagination that there are ten thousand fiddlers to one composer.”

 THE ARTIST’S HEART

-Indeed, Italy has continued to be one Howard Behrens’ most beloved muses.
-The artist credits this to the natural beauty of the land, the sunshine, the colorful buildings, the interesting vegetation, the sparkling lakes and the myriad ports and rolling hills.
+Indeed, Italy was one of Howard Behrens’ most beloved muses.
+The artist credited this to the natural beauty of the land, the sunshine, the colorful buildings, the interesting vegetation, the sparkling lakes and the myriad ports and rolling hills.
 Other experts say the land is universally loved and a mecca for art-loving travelers and is a major reason Italian-themed Behrens works are so popular.
 “Naturally, one of the reasons people buy his work is because they’ve been to these places, and that is a natural attraction,” said Rick Moore of Rick Moore Fine Art.

 “Ultimately, Howard’s appeal lies in his ability to take you there,” added Eliot Burns.
 “He always presents a very special place, an idealized version of the world’s most beautiful places, places where the water shimmers in azure shades, breezes are always blowing, the sun is always shining, and the flowers are always in bloom.
 Where else would you want to be?”

 Another great inspiration in Howard’s life and in his work was his wife and publisher, Judi.
 She managed Howard’s career and his business relationships for 17 years.
 The couple spent more than 15 years traveling and working together, soaking up the sun in exotic locales around the world and celebrating their love.
 “I really lucked out when I found Judi.
 She’s a huge source of support for me.
 And like me, she adores the sun,” said Behrens.
 “She is truly my muse, and I have published the ‘My Beloved’ series to honor her.
 I’ve painted her walking in the surf on the beaches of the world, overlooking century-old castles and manors in Italy, and strolling in quaint villages in America.
 Our romance is as beautiful as the places we have visited together—and she inspires me constantly.”